anatoidea/BetaSuite/README.md

     * Note that these steps might not give the right values if you use display Scaling.
 To see if you do, right-click on your desktop and choose Display Settings.
 If "Change the size of text, apps, and other items" under "Scale and layout" is not 100%, you may not get the correct values here and may need to experiment a bit.
 A fix for Scaling will be in a later BetaSuite.
     * Open a cmd window by going to Start->Run and entering `cmd` and then pressing enter.
 In the black window that appears, type the following commands, pressing enter after each one:
         * `c:` where c is the letter of the drive that InstallFolder is located on
-        * `cd InstallFolder/BetaSuite-0.2.4/` where InstallFolder is your InstallFolder
+        * `cd InstallFolder/BetaSuite/` where InstallFolder is your InstallFolder
-        * `python betavision-coordinates.py`
+        * `python betavision.py cursor`
     * Put your mouse in the upper-left corner of the region you want to censor.
 The window will show the x- and y-coordinates of that spot.
 Enter the x coordinate as vision_cap_left and the y-coordinate as vision_cap_top.
 Note that these could be negative.
     * Put your mouse in the bottom-right corner of the region you want to censor.
 The window will show the x- and y-coordinates of that spot.
 Subtract the original coordinates to get the value of vision_cap_width (new x-coordinate minus old x-coordinate) and vision_cap_height (new y-coordinate minus old y-coordinate).
     * You can almost certainly leave vision_cap_monitor as `0`.